 “There were significant numbers who were brought in as early as 1526,” says Heywood.
 That year, some of these enslaved Africans became part of a Spanish expedition to establish an outpost in what is now South Carolina.
 They rebelled, preventing the Spanish from founding the colony.

 The uprising didn’t stop the inflow of enslaved Africans to Spanish Florida.
-“We don’t know how many followed, but there was certainly a slave population around St. Augustine, founded in 1590 in part of a plan to fend off the British and French attempts at colonization of the region,” says Heywood.
+“We don’t know how many followed, but there was certainly a slave population around St. Augustine," says Heywood.

 Africans also played a role in England's early colonization efforts.
 Enslaved Africans may have been on board Sir Francis Drake’s fleet when he arrived at Roanoke Island in 1586 and failed to establish the first permanent English settlement in America.
 He and his cousin, John Hawkins, made three voyages to Guinea and Sierra Leone and enslaved between 1,200 and 1,400 Africans.